Dynamsoft/barcode-reader-javascript/README.md

 > **Possible Issue**: Generally you need to provide a resolution that the camera supports.
 However, in case a camera does not support a specified resolution, it usually will just use the nearest supported resolution.
 As a result, the selected resolution may not be the actual resolution.
 >
-> **Resolution**: To take care of this issue, you can add a option with the class name `dbrScanner-opt-gotResolution` (as shown above) which the library will then use to show the actual resolution being used.
+> **How to tackle it**: To take care of this issue, you can add an option with the class name `dbrScanner-opt-gotResolution` (as shown above) which the library will then use to show the actual resolution being used.

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/tnfjks4q/)

-For more usage about customizing UI, please refer to the `dist/dbr.scanner.html` matched your version.

 <!--
 #### Customizing Further